-Appendix A
+Appendix A - Trail Guidelines

-Trail Design
+Guidelines for Trail Design

 Where new trails are constructed on provided easements, substantial altering of the existing grade of the property will be prohibited.
 The new trails and will be required to be consistent with the existing topography.
-Trails will be designed to minimize impact on the natural environment and will be designed according to Forest Service Standards.
-See Appendix B.
+Trails will be designed to minimize impact on the natural environment and will be designed according to Appendix B - Trail Design Standards.